datavis-online/datavis-online.github.io/course_content_2022/session-4.md

 <a name = "tutorial-tools1"></a>
 # Tutorial: Tool Tutorial I

-Two tutorials this week will be held simultaneously.
-Pick one of the tool tutorials to attend:
+The Tuesday/Friday tutorials this week will be unique - feel free to attend one or both as suitable.
+Tutorials will be recorded for future reference.

 <p>&nbsp;</p>

-Tool1/link
+### Tuesday 7th June 5-7pm:
+Tool1

 <p>&nbsp;</p>

-Tool2/link
+### Friday 10th June 1-3pm:
+Tool2

 <p>&nbsp;</p>